TirumalaSrividya/agentic-rag-system/README.md

 This project implements an Agentic Retrieval-Augmented Generation system that automatically discovers, filters, and ingests the latest web content into a ChromaDB vector database using AI agents.

-It provides a conversational interface powered by Ollama  enabling users to ask questions and receive context-aware, grounded responses with source citations based on the continuously updated knowledge base.
+It provides a conversational interface powered by Ollama enabling users to ask questions and receive context-aware, responses with source citations based on the continuously updated knowledge base.

 ## Project Folder Structure
 ```